Constitution & By-Laws

 Lifetime Membership is granted to all past presidents not removed from office.
 These past leaders are required to commit to a minimum of one event per year if requested by HRBMP.
 Lifetime Members may also seek election to the Board of Directors.
 Presidents who served prior to 2018 are grandfathered in and not required to comply with the one event per year guideline to maintain Lifetime Membership.

 Section 2 – Board of Directors

-The Board of Directors for HRBMP shall consist of the Executive Board as defined in Article VI, Section 1, the Immediate Past President (Honorary Member) and the chairpersons of the standing committees as outlined in Article IX.
+The Board of Directors for HRBMP shall consist of the Executive Board as defined in Article VI, Section 1, the Immediate Past President (Honorary Member) or Past President or Chapter Advisor and the chairpersons of the Standing Committees as outlined in Article IX.
 The Board of Directors shall be responsible for planning the organization’s direction and advancing it to meet its organizational purposes and goals.
 It shall discuss issues and objectives prior to their presentation to the general body.
 The Board of Directors shall meet at the President’s discretion.

 Section 3 – Remuneration